tweedegolf/rust-training/book/src/introduction.md

 ## Visual Studio Code
 During the course, we will use Visual Studio Code (vscode) to write code in.
 Of course, you're free to use your favorite editor, but if you encounter problems, you can't rely on support from us.
-Also, we'll use vscode to allow for remote collaboration and mentoring during tutorial sessions.
+Also, we'll use VSCode to allow for remote collaboration and mentoring during remote training sessions.

 You can find the installation instructions here: <https://code.visualstudio.com/>.